 Under the Restructuring Act, commercial and industrial retail customers that are required by ERCOT to have an interval data recorder meter are able to choose to own the settlement and billing meters that are used to measure electric energy delivered to their location or to have those meters owned by a retail electric provider, the transmission and distribution utility or another person authorized by the customer.
 As of September 30, 2005, however, no such commercial or industrial retail customer has requested competitive metering services.
 Whether or not the commercial or industrial retail customer chooses an alternative meter owner, until the Texas commission authorizes otherwise, CenterPoint Houston will continue to provide metering services related to the installation and removal of meters, meter maintenance, meter testing and calibration, data collection and data management, including the transfer of meter data to ERCOT.
-The Texas commission's rules require ERCOT to file with the Texas commission quarterly updates as to the operational readiness of the support systems necessary for the Texas commission to authorize an entity other than the transmission and distribution utility to provide these metering services.
+The Texas commission to authorize an entity other than the transmission and distribution utility to provide these metering services.
 For residential and nonresidential customers other than those required by ERCOT to have an interval data recorder meter within CenterPoint Houston's service territory, metering services shall continue to be provided by CenterPoint Houston.